Lesterino/drink-logger/README.md

 [Link to App](https://drink-logger-deploy.herokuapp.com/)

 Things to add:

-- Better "logging" functionality, potentially be able to create new drinks, ingredients, places, while on an open log
+- Better "logging" functionality, be able to create new drinks, ingredients, places, while on an open log
 - Images for places and drinks
 - map API for pinpointing locations for places
 - timestamps for logged drinks and places